grzesiek-galezowski/tdd-ebook/manuscript/210_How_are_objects_composed.md

 }
 ~~~

 This was easy, wasn't it?
-The only problem is that if the instantiation of castles is not in `Level1` and `Level2` anymore, then they have to be passed by whoever creates the levels.
-In our case - the `Game` class:
+The only problem is that if the instantiations of castles are not in `Level1` and `Level2` anymore, then they have to be passed by whoever creates the levels.
+In our case, this falls on the shoulders of `Game` class:

 {lang="csharp"}
 ~~~